vaartsoftware/m-lapse/README.md

-# m-lapse
+# m-lapse-webp
-easy to use map app to display growing data
+easy to use map webapp to display growing data